hl2vr/hl2vr.github.io/_pages/faq.md

 ### Will Episode 1 and 2 be supported?

-The VR ports for the episodes are in the works, with Episode One VR scheduled to release on March 17th, 2023.
+The VR ports for the episodes are in the works, with Episode One VR scheduled to release in March 2023.
 The Episodes will both be released as separate titles, similar to the standard Half-Life 2 and Episode 1/2 titles.

-Episode 1 is planned to launch in March 2023.
+Episode 1 is planned to launch on March 17th.
 Please wishlist it on Steam!
 [Half-Life 2: VR Mod - Episode 1](https://store.steampowered.com/app/2177750/HalfLife_2_VR_Mod__Episode_One/)
 Episode 2's release date is TBA.

 <br />